 Logistics Degrees by Degree Program Level

 Logistics incorporates a wide range of activities, including material handling, transportation, and warehousing.
-Professionals who have logistics expertise are required at all levels of business.
-An undergraduate degree can prepare students for entry-level employment and mid-level management positions, such as terminal manager.
-Graduate degree programs are for individuals seeking careers in upper management, consulting, or academia.
+The services of professionals who have logistics expertise are required at all levels of business.
+An undergraduate degree program can prepare students for entry-level employment, as well as for mid-level management positions such as terminal manager.
+Graduate degree programs are designed for individuals who are seeking careers in upper management, consulting, or academia.

 Associate of Applied Science in Logistics

 An associate's degree program in logistics prepares students for careers in purchasing, inventory control, and distribution.
 Business management skills, such as problem-solving, record-keeping, and communication, are also emphasized.
 Most community colleges and technical schools require potential students to have a high school diploma or the equivalent.

 Coursework in a logistics associate's degree program gives students a solid foundation in the various sectors of the logistics field and teaches fundamentals in business management.
 Subjects may include: